vaishnavi-212/automated-electromechanical-toy/README.md

 - Embedded code handles command processing and execution

 The implementation demonstrates real-time embedded automation in a compact electromechanical system.
+## ESP32 Bluetooth LED Control

+This project uses the ESP32 Bluetooth Serial feature to control the built-in LED using a mobile Bluetooth Terminal app.
 ##  Code